-The global biometrics market was worth US$ 19.84 Billion in 2019.
+The global biometrics market reached a value of US$ 23.5 Billion in 2020.
 Biometrics refers to processes used to authenticate, recognize and identify people based on their physical or behavioral characteristics.
 They match an individual’s identifiers to their biometric template already stored in the database.
 Biometrics identifiers can be divided into two categories, namely, physiological and behavioral characteristics.
 Physiological characteristics include fingerprints, palm veins, palm prints, face, DNA, iris, retina and hand geometry, whereas behavioral characteristics comprise typing patterns and voice and signature recognition.

 Global Biometrics Market Drivers: